emilyriehl/yoneda/src/hott/02-homotopies.rzk.md

   := \ a → concat B (f a) (g a) (h a) (H a) (K a)
 ```

-Homotopy composition is defined in diagrammatic order like `concat` but unlike
+Homotopy composition is defined in diagrammatic order like `#!rzk concat` but
-composition.
+unlike composition.

 ```rzk
 #end homotopies